 MAX-ACCESS: read-write - modification of state by external entity allowed, query of state by external entity is always also allowed

 DESCRIPTION: "This is a primary/secondary variable.
-Its value on <a primary device> is determined by <regulatory requirements, local conditions, etc.>.
+Its value on <a primary device> is determined by <regulatory requirements, local conditions, management setting, indications from one or more secondaries, etc.>.
 Its value on <a secondary device> is determined by the <relationship to> <a master device>, or local conditions.
 This attribute, when true, indicates that the XXX feature is currently operational.
 This attribute, when false or not present, indicates that the XXX feature is currently not operational."

 The attribute can then be referenced in the body of the Standard as a quick indication of the current operational state of the feature, for example: